-What are some of the competitive disadvantages of hiring a broker dealer as a placement agent for an EB5 project offering?
+Kurt Reuss (host): What are some of the disadvantages, or even competitive disadvantages, of hiring a broker dealer as a placement agent for an EB5 project offering?

 There's also a competitive benefit to the issuer when a broker dealer is involved.
 A broker dealer is in the business of putting together the disclosure documents and pulling together a lot of other materials, of running the time-line.